Touch-E/TouchEPlugin/README.md

 ## Usage

-### Import Package
+### Setup in AppDelegate.swift
-In AppDelegate.swift, just import TouchEPlugin framework and enable TouchEPlugin.
+First, import the TouchEPlugin framework and validate the server URL and user token in your application(_:didFinishLaunchingWithOptions:) method:

-After that First check your server URL is valid or not and User are already login or not in TouchEPlugin using validateURLAndToken method.

 ```swift
 import TouchEPlugin